saching6/wus_environment_validation/README.md

   ```
   python test_connection.py
   ````
-2. Once you have finished running this script please fill out this <a href="https://forms.gle/TSxQupnFK53GmEBz7" target="_blank">form</a>
+2. Once you have finished running this script please fill out this <a href="https://forms.gle/TSxQupnFK53GmEBz7" target="_blank">form</a>.
+If you see any error messsages, please put them in this form.

 ### Output
 You will be asked to enter your email address (to verify if the WUS email server is able to send you emails)